 On the fourth day, after Irene struck, we got power back.
 It was a moment of celebration and relief mixed in with survivor’s guilt.
-We finally had access to the news and were able to see the images of devastation Irene had inflicted.
+We finally had access to the news and were able to see the images of the devastation Irene had inflicted.
 I couldn’t get them out of my head.

 As the surge of excitement subsided, I realized how tired I was.
 Yet, things had to be taken care of.
 The refrigerator, for once, needed to be purged and scrubbed.
 The floors needed to be vacuumed and the laundry sorted.
 I made a pot of Earl Grey tea and sat on my favorite chair on the deck to enjoy it.
 A hot cup of tea!
 Heaven!

 I took a few deep breaths and looked around.
 The pots of herbs and flowers on the deck had somehow survived Irene’s wrath.
 They were battered but not destroyed.
-The hummingbirds were zooming around me, trying to let me know that it was time for them to feed and, somehow, I was in their way.
+The hummingbirds were zooming around me, trying to let me know that it was time for them to feed, and, somehow, I was in their way.

-As I reflected back to the four days without power, I realized how time seemed to move slower than ever.
+As I reflected on the four days without power, I realized how time seemed to move slower than ever.
 Unplugged from all technology and forced to live in the moment, I was made to pay close attention to everything that I was doing, without taking anything for granted.
 Using water, preparing meals, trying to maintain a certain order in our environment, reading under a candle, being with my family or sitting quietly . . . nothing was routine anymore.

 One of my daughters was awake too, so I asked her to come outside with me.
 We wrapped ourselves in blankets and stood in the middle of the yard, stargazing.
 The expression on her face, the deep breath she took when she looked up . . . that moment was a gift.